-\paragraph{\textnormal{\textbf{Balancing the spatial richness of environments with 2D representations of users.}}} Spatial properties of \SystemName's environments (e.g., furniture layouts, lighting, and shadows aligned with the geometry of the space) increased realism and lent themselves to structuring user layouts for collaboration (as discussed in the previous theme).
-However, many participants observed a juxtaposition between these spatially-rich environments and the strictly 2-dimensional representation of users (P5-6, P8-10, P11, P13-14).
+\paragraph{\textnormal{\textbf{Need to balance the spatial richness of environments with 2D representations of users.}}} Participants found that spatial properties of \SystemName's environments (e.g., furniture layouts and lighting aligned with the geometry of the space) increased realism and lent themselves to structuring user layouts for collaboration (as discussed in the previous theme).
+However, many participants observed a juxtaposition between these spatially-rich environments and the strictly 2D representation of users (P5-6, P8-10, P11, P13-14).
 A few participants tried to tilt the users' videos to ``echo the [3D] perspective in the room'' (P14) and make it look like users were facing each other (P9, P13).
-To make our hidden surface removal technique (i.e., hiding floating heads behind foreground objects) more convincing, P14 suggested to ``accept the flatness'' and use environments where all furniture and users' videos are facing forwards, in the style of Teams TogetherMode.
+To make our hidden surface removal technique (i.e., hiding floating heads behind foreground objects) more convincing, P14 suggested to ``accept the flatness'' and use environments where all furniture and users' videos are facing forwards, in the style of Teams TogetherMode\footnotemark[1].